cpske/ISP/assignment/week1/signup-and-software.md

 ---
-title: Course Preparation
+title: Course Preparation for ISP
 ---

-Please do this before the first week ISP lab:
+Please do this before the first week ISP lab.

+### Sign-up

 1. Join the [Google Classroom][google-classroom-invite] for this course.
 Class code is **5zjkval**.
 2. Tell us your Github id on this form: <https://forms.gle/QK36o6ky1D85KLsN7>
+3. Join our [Discord Server][discord-invite].
+Please add your **real name** as a *nickname* on this server.

+### Preparation

-3. Update your Github Profile.
+1. Update your Github Profile.
 Please include
    - **photo** that clearly shows your face.
 Face should be at least 50% of vertical space.
    - your **real name** correctly **capitalized** ("Steve Jobs") -- first name only ("Steve") or first and last name ("Steve Jobs") are OK.
    - Not a nickname; Not your Github login.
-4. Join our [Discord Server][discord-invite].
-5. Install this **required software**, if you don't have them:
+2. Install this **required software**, if you don't have them:
    - **Git** including the `git` command.
 Download from <https://git-scm.com>
    - Python 3.9 or newer.
+Python 3.11 is recommended.
    - IDE for Python.
 [PyCharm][], [PyDev][] (Eclipse), and [VS Code][vscode] are good.
    - [OBS Studio][obsproject], to record your computer screen during coding tests.
    - A good **text editor** with syntax highlighting, for situations where you want to edit a single text file.